 Housing Application Process for New Freshmen and Transfers

 Congratulations on your admission to Mary Baldwin College!
 The first step in making MBC your new home is submitting the required housing application.
+You will receive the link to the housing form via email.
+If you have any questions, please contact the Office of Admissions at 540-887-7019.

 We make every effort to accommodate your requests.
 Unfortunately, we cannot guarantee that we will be able to give everyone their first choice.